 Function | Chewing, speaking | Support, movement, protection |

-Why Teeth Cannot Heal Like Bones
+Why Can’t Teeth Heal Like Bones?

 Because teeth lack the ability to self-heal, proactive dental care is paramount.
 To safeguard your oral health, adhere to these key practices: